xyproto/orchideous/README.md

 ## Badge

-If you like, you can add this shield to your project to indicate that it can be built without any particular build configuration:
+If you like, you can add this shield to your project to indicate that it can be compiled without any particular build-related configuration:

 ![Compiles with Orchideous](https://img.shields.io/badge/Configuration_free-compilation-2fc298)